FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 </LanguageSpecific>
 <LanguageSpecific to="rest">

-<MDInclude sourceVariable="extraResults.FacetSummary">[The result of facet summary with localized names for products in the "e-readers" category](/documentation/user/en/query/requirements/examples/facet/facet-summary-of-reference-localized-bodies.rest.json.md)</MDInclude>
+<MDInclude sourceVariable="extraResults.facetSummary">[The result of facet summary with localized names for products in the "e-readers" category](/documentation/user/en/query/requirements/examples/facet/facet-summary-of-reference-localized-bodies.rest.json.md)</MDInclude>

 </LanguageSpecific>